rnario85/BestBuy-GPU-Bot/README.md

 	* Button classes layered into 'if else' loops
 	* When 1st ATC is pressed.
 'Adding..' takes about 4-6 seconds.
 We double check gray color for 'Please Wait'.
 	* If not Please Wait then 2nd ATC is triggered
+* 3.3 Button layers are reinforced
+	* Easy edit button classes and better console logs.
+* 3.4 GotoCart Button Class Layers and some bug fixes
+	* Added check for CVV element to avoid error when element is not present
+* 3.5 Handler for entering last 4 digits for SMS verification
+* 3.6 Added several Button Class Layers and updated to click new Verify Your Account button
+	* Updated NEW_QUEUE_TIME_DELAY flag to change how often new queue time is requested

 ## License